AirwavesMan/DayZ-Epoch-Map-Additions/README.md

 # DayZ-Epoch-Map-Additions

-How to add custom Map Content Server Side Epoch 1.0.6.1:
+How to add custom Map Content Server Side Epoch 1.0.6.2+:

-- create a folder in your server.pbo called mapaddons or something like that and put the map addon file in there
+- Create a folder in your server.pbo called mapaddons or something like that and put the map addon file in there.

-- add the following line to the very bottom of your server_functions.sqf in the init folder of your server.pbo
+- Add the following line to the very bottom of your server_functions.sqf in the init folder of your server.pbo.

   E.g. for South West Island: